Vancouver Titans officially part with remaining roster

-The Vancouver Titans officially parted ways with their remaining roster on Wednesday, with the team planning to reveal a new core lineup in the coming days.
+The Vancouver Titans officially parted ways with their remaining Overwatch League roster on Wednesday, and will reportedly turn to a Contenders Division team to fill the vacancies.

 Titans esports director Tim Holloway announced the team has “mutually” parted ways with HyoJong “HakSal” Kim, Minsoo “Seominsoo” Seo, Seongjun “Slime” Kim, Chunghee “Stitch” Lee, Juseok “Twilight” Lee and JeHong “RyuJeHong” Yu along with assistant coaches Yangwon “Yang1” Kweon (coach) and Jae Hong “Andante” Hwang.
 Offseason acquisition Chan Hyeong “Fissure” Baek was also released.